 While entrepreneurship is closely linked with the start-up process, risk and venture creation, this course will introduce you to the concept of entrepreneurialism.
 You will explore the intention to behave in an enterprising way and how this is shaped by specific contexts.
 You’ll challenge key concepts, such as enterprise, innovation and leadership.
 The aim of this course is to assess your own skills, capabilities and aspirations, in order to reflect upon the type of entrepreneur you are or would like to be.

 What topics will you cover?

-- What different types of entrepreneur and entrepreneurship are there?
+Explore different types of entrepreneur and entrepreneurial practice

 When would you like to start?